-Vaccine: gaining immune memory with antigens, or dead or weak viruses or bacteria, instead from an infection.
+Vaccine: a substance that provides immune memory using antigens, or dead or weak viruses or bacteria, instead of from an infection.

 If your body fights a virus once, the same virus will probably try to attack again.
 After all the work it took to get rid of that first infection, it would be a shame to have to do it all over again.
 An amazing feature of your immune system is that it remembers the infections it has fought.
 This makes it much easier to fight the same virus or bacteria a second, or third, or fourth time.

 A Memory cell never forgets

 Toward the end of each battle to stop an infection, some T-cells and B-cells turn into Memory T-cells and Memory B-cells.
 As you would expect from their name, these cells remember the virus or bacteria they just fought.
 These cells live in the body for a long time, even after all the viruses from the first infection have been destroyed.
 They stay in the ready-mode to quickly recognize and attack any returning virus or bacteria.